gabriel-cacayan/js-cheatsheet/README.md

 `reverse()` | The reverse() method reverses an array in place.
 The first array element becomes the last, and the last array element becomes the first.
 `slice()` | The slice() method returns a shallow copy of a portion of an array into a new array object selected from start to end (end not included) where start and end represent the index of items in that array.
 The original array will not be modified.
 `splice()` | The splice() method changes the contents of an array by removing or replacing existing elements and/or adding new elements in place.
+`fill()` | The fill() method changes all elements in an array to a static value, from a start index (default 0) to an end index (default array.length).
+It returns the modified array.
+`toString()` | The toString() method returns a string representing the specified array and its elements.
+`values()` | The values() method returns a new Array Iterator object that contains the values for each index in the array.
+`forEach()` | The forEach() method executes a provided function once for each array element.
+`every()` | The every() method tests whether all elements in the array pass the test implemented by the provided function.
+It returns a Boolean value.
+`some()` | The some() method tests whether at least one element in the array passes the test implemented by the provided function.
+It returns a Boolean value.
+`map()` | The map() method creates a new array populated with the results of calling a provided function on every element in the calling array.
+`filter()` | The filter() method creates a new array with all elements that pass the test implemented by the provided function.
+`reduce()` | The reduce() method executes a reducer function (that you provide) on each element of the array, resulting in single output value.
+`reduceRight()` | The reduceRight() method applies a function against an accumulator and each value of the array (from right-to-left) to reduce it to a single value.
+`find()` | The find() method returns the value of the first element in the provided array that satisfies the provided testing function.
+`findIndex()` | The findIndex() method returns the index of the first element in the array that satisfies the provided testing function.
+Otherwise, it returns -1, indicating that no element passed the test.
+`sort()` | The sort() method sorts the elements of an array in place and returns the sorted array.
+The default sort order is ascending, built upon converting the elements into strings, then comparing their sequences of UTF-16 code units values.
+The time and space complexity of the sort cannot be guaranteed as it depends on the implementation.

 ```javascript